malerba118/elementos-docs/docs/react/overview.md

 ```

 ### Effects
 To achieve effects with elementos, we can set up observers in the constructor function to monitor observables and run effects whenever their values change.
+Note that the `observe` function returns a disposer which we schedule to run when the component unmounts.

 ```js
 import React from 'react';